refinery-labs/refinery/customer-docs/refinery/docs/blocks/index.md

 ### Settings
 * `Block Name`: The name of the `Timer Block`
 * `Schedule Expression`: An expression which defines how often the trigger should fire the connected `Code Blocks`.
 This follows the [AWS CloudWatch expression formats which are described here.](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) Valid values include `rate(1 minute)` and `cron(*/2 * * * ? *)`.
-* `Input Data`: JSON-serializable data which can be optionally passed as input to the connected `Code Blocks` when the `Timer Block` fires.
+* `Block Input Data`: JSON-serializable data which can be optionally passed as input to the connected `Code Blocks` when the `Timer Block` fires.

 ## Topic Block

 Execute `Code Blocks` which are linked to it with the contents of the published topic. `Topic Blocks` are useful for situations where you want to execute multiple `Code Blocks` at the same time with the same input.
 This is often referred to as a ["pub-sub" pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
 In contrast to the `Queue Block`, for example, an `Topic Block` has no concept of retries, queueing or polling.

-As an example, if you passed some input data of `[1,2,3,4,5]` to a `Topic Block` and the block was connected to three `Code Blocks`, every connected `Code Block` would be executed in parallel with the input of `[1,2,3,4,5]`.
+As an example, if you passed some Block Input Data of `[1,2,3,4,5]` to a `Topic Block` and the block was connected to three `Code Blocks`, every connected `Code Block` would be executed in parallel with the input of `[1,2,3,4,5]`.

 ### Settings
 * `Name`: The name of the `Topic Block`